Secret-Ambush/WavingBot/README.md

 # WavingBot

+Based on opencv

-Detects waving and sends a signal to arduino
+- Detects waving and sends a signal to arduino